Magnetization induced by a nonlinear response to temperature gradient in $d^{\prime }$, $g^{\prime }$ and $i^{\prime }$ altermagnets: Introduction

-\textbf{Introduction: }Nonlinear responses have attracted considerable attention.
-The most studied one is the nonlinear electric conductivity induced by nonlinear electric field\cite {Gao,HLiu,Michishita,Watanabe,CWang,HLiu2,Oiwa,AGao,NWang,KamalDas,Kaplan,Ohmic,Xiang,EzawaMetricC,YFang,EzawaPNeel} .
+Nonlinear responses have attracted considerable attention.
+The most studied one is the nonlinear electric conductivity induced by a nonlinear response to electric field\cite {Gao,HLiu,Michishita,Watanabe,CWang,Oiwa,AGao,NWang,KamalDas,Kaplan,Ohmic,Xiang,EzawaMetricC,YFang,EzawaPNeel} .
 The nonlinear spin conductivity has also been studied\cite {Hamamoto,Kameda,Hayami22B,Hayami24B,GI,HJ}.
-A nonlinear temperature gradient $\nabla _{x}T$ can generate currents including the charge current \cite{Yu,Karki,Zeng,March,Arisawa,Hirata,Vars,Vars2,YFZ} and the spin current \cite{NLSeebeck}.
-It is notable that both electric field and temperature gradient are polar vectors, where they change sign under inversion symmetry $ \mathbf{E}\rightarrow -\mathbf{E}$ and $\mathbf{\nabla }T\rightarrow - \mathbf{\nabla }T$, while remaining invariant under time-reversal symmetry.
-The nonlinear Edelstein effect\cite{XuEdel,Baek,Trama,Jia} is a phenomenon, where magnetization is induced by a nonlinear response of electric field.
-In contrast, a nonlinear response of magnetization driven by temperature gradient is yet to be explored.
+A nonlinear response to a temperature gradient $\nabla _{x}T$ can generate currents including the charge current\cite{Yu,Karki,Zeng,March,Arisawa,Hirata,Vars,Vars2,YFZ,HLiu25} and the spin current\cite{NLSeebeck}.
+It is notable that both electric field and temperature gradient are polar vectors, where they change sign under inversion symmetry $\mathbf{E}\rightarrow -\mathbf{E}$ and $\mathbf{\nabla } T\rightarrow -\mathbf{\nabla }T$, while remaining invariant under time-reversal symmetry.
+Especially, nonlinear Seebeck effect\cite {Zeng,March,Arisawa,Hirata,Vars,Vars2,YFZ,NLSeebeck} and nonlinear Nernst effect\cite{Yu,Karki,Zeng,Vars,Vars2,NLSeebeck,HLiu25} are such phenomena that longitudinal and transverse current are induced by a nonlinear response to a temperature gradient, respectively.
+The nonlinear Edelstein effect \cite{XuEdel,Baek,Trama,Jia} is a phenomenon, where magnetization is induced by a nonlinear response to electric field.
+In contrast, magentization induce by a nonlinear response to a temperature gradient is yet to be explored.

-Altermangets\cite{SmejX,SmejX2} have emerged as one of the most active fields in condensed matter physics.
-They are antiferromagnets characterized by a distinctive spin-split band structure.
+Altermagnets\cite{SmejX,SmejX2} have emerged as one of the most active fields in condensed matter physics.
 Because they possess zero net magnetization, they are promising candidates for future ultrafast and ultradense magnetic memories.
-They preserve inversion symmetry but break time-reversal symmetry.
-As a result, a linear magnetization response to a temperature gradient is forbidden, whereas a second-order nonlinear response is allowed.
-Odd-parity magnets\cite{Hayami,pwave,He,Luo,APEX} share similarities with altermagnets in that they also exhibit characteristic spin-split band structures.
-However, in odd-parity magnets, time-reversal symmetry is preserved while inversion symmetry is broken.
-Consequently, a second-order magnetization response is not permitted.
-Altermagnets and odd-parity magnets together form a broader class known as $X$-wave magnets, which include $d$-wave, $g$-wave, $i$-wave altermagnets and $p$-wave, $f$ -wave odd-parity magnets.
+We investigate the two-dimensional electron system coupled to an altermagnet.
+The prominent phenomenon is the emergence of a distinctive spin-split electron band structure which preserves inversion symmetry but breaks time-reversal symmetry.
+In the presence of inversion symmetry, a linear magnetization response to a temperature gradient is forbidden, whereas a second-order nonlinear response is allowed.